About the Festival

 Authors in conversation at Dublin Book Festival.
 Author event at book festival Ireland.
 Anne Enright and Claire Kilroy.

-The diverse programme of events at the flagship festival includes authors in conversation, panel discussions, book launches, anniversary events, literary walking tours, professional development events and creative workshops, and covers everything from literary fiction, history, poetry and science to non-fiction, nature, spoken word, art, children’s literature, and a full free programme of family and schools’ events.
-In 2025 we are delighted to have our Festival Hub in the iconic IMMA Venues in the heart of Dublin 8, where authors, publishers and audiences mingle over the weekend.
-The Festival Hub is a space where audiences gather to lounge on beanbags and read, browse the bookshop, enjoy the café and meet authors at book signings.
+This year we are delighted to have our Festival Hub in the iconic RIAM – Royal Irish Academy of Music in the heart of Dublin.
+The Festival Hub is a space where authors, publishers and audiences can meet and mingle, enjoying book signings, finding a quiet space to read, browsing the bookshop, taking part in drop-in activities including arts and crafts and scavenger hunts, or meeting other book lovers over a hot drink in the café.
 Visitors can immerse themselves in a world of readings, exciting and stimulating panel discussions, storytelling, and creative events for all the family to enjoy.
-We were delighted to be included in TravelMag’s Top 15 Unique Things to Do with Kids in Dublin for our full weekend of free, family-friendly events.
 At the heart of Dublin Book Festival is the belief that literature is for all, and we aim to foster a sense of community among literature enthusiasts from all walks of life, providing a welcoming space and offering an inspiring and engaging literary experience, in the heart of Dublin, for all book lovers.

 The intimate festival is a showcase of Ireland’s exceptional literary talent and hardworking publishers from throughout the island.
+We look forward to seeing you there!

 The Festival Team